pavelsiamak/alpha-movie/README.md

 [ ![jCenter](https://api.bintray.com/packages/pavelsemak/alpha-movie/alpha-movie/images/download.svg) ](https://bintray.com/pavelsemak/alpha-movie/alpha-movie/_latestVersion)
 [![License](https://img.shields.io/badge/license-Apache%202-4EB1BA.svg?style=flat-square)](https://www.apache.org/licenses/LICENSE-2.0.html)

-The easiest way to start using Alpha Movie is to add it as a Gradle Dependency.
+The easiest way to start using Alpha Movie is to add it as a *Gradle Dependency*.
 The Gradle dependency is available via [jCenter](https://bintray.com/pavelsemak/alpha-movie/alpha-movie/view).
-Please make sure that you have the jcenter repository included in the project's `build.gradle` file (jCenter is the default Maven repository used by Android Studio):
+Please make sure that you have the jcenter repository included in the project's `build.gradle` file (*jCenter* is the default Maven repository used by Android Studio):

 ```gradle
 repositories {